 Why: Incident playbooks need to be simple enough for teams to follow in times of stress.
 Our own process includes a major incident manager “cheat sheet,” which outlines key steps like assessment, escalation, and delegation in a one-page format.

-Following a predetermined incident response process doesn’t mean there’s no room for improvising.
-You have to be flexible, and know when to call an audible.
-But teams who train and practice a set of plays – whether on the basketball court or in the boardroom – are typically the ones who succeed.
+Following a predetermined incident response process doesn’t mean there’s no room to improvise.
+You have to be flexible and know when to adapt to a changing situation.
+Incidents, by definition, are scenarios where things don’t go according to plan, but that doesn’t mean you can’t plan for them.
+The teams who train and practice a set of plays are typically the ones who succeed.